The UN Human Rights Council

 What is new about the Human Rights Council?

 - The Council meets for ten weeks per year spread over three sessions.
-So in future there will be considerably more time to deal with human rights issues in the UN.
+This allows for greater continuity in the UN’s examination of human rights issues.

-- The Human Rights Council has been given a comprehensive mandate to deal with human rights abuses in individual countries and to submit recommendations.
+- The Human Rights Council has a comprehensive mandate to deal with human rights abuses in individual countries and to submit recommendations.

 - The Human Rights Council can hold special sessions in order to respond very quickly to serious human rights violations.